-During 2016, 2017, and 2018, the City collected between 140 and 189 samples each month for coliform analysis.
-Occasionally, a sample was found to be positive for coliform bacteria but repeat samples were negative and follow up actions were taken.
-A maximum of 4.3% of these samples were positive in any month.
+During 2019, 2020, and 2021, the City collected between 140 and 173 samples each month for coliform analysis.
+Occasionally, a sample was found to be positive for coliform bacteria but check samples were negative and follow up actions were taken.
+A maximum of 0.7% of these samples were positive in any month.

 The MCL for coliform is 5% positive samples of all samples per month and the MCLG is zero.
 The reason for the coliform drinking water standard is to minimize the possibility of the water containing pathogens which are organisms that cause waterborne disease.
 Because coliform is only a surrogate indicator of potential presence of pathogens, it is not possible to state a specific numerical health risk.
-While USEPA normally sets MCLGs "at a level where no known or anticipated adverse effects on persons would occur", they indicate that they cannot do so for coliforms.
+While USEPA normally sets MCLGs "at a level where no known or anticipated adverse effects on persons would occur", they indicate that they cannot do so with coliforms.

 Coliform bacteria are "indicator organisms" that are ubiquitous in nature and are not generally considered harmful.
 They are used because of the ease in monitoring and analysis.
 If a positive sample is found, it indicates a potential problem that needs to be investigated and follow up sampling must be completed.
-It is not unusual for a system to have an occasional positive sample.
-It is difficult if not impossible to ensure a system will never get a positive sample; therefore, no estimate of cost has been included.
+It is not at all unusual for a system to have an occasional positive sample.
+It is difficult if not impossible; to assure that a system will never get a positive sample.
+Therefore, no estimate of cost has been included.

-Chlorine is added at sources to ensure water served is microbiologically safe.
-Chlorine residual levels are carefully controlled to provide the best health protection without causing the water to have undesirable taste and odor or increasing the disinfection byproduct level.
-This careful balance of the treatment process is essential to continue supplying our customers with safe drinking water.
+Chlorine is added at sources to assure that the water served is microbiologically safe.
+The chlorine residual levels are carefully controlled to provide the best health protection without causing the water to have undesirable taste and odor or increasing the disinfection byproduct level.
+This careful balance of treatment process is essential to continue supplying our customers with safe drinking water.